 Akula is a really large Siberian husky but he doesn't have

-the typical husky's soft, push coat.
+the typical husky's soft, plush coat.
 He's got the guard

 hairs of an Alaskan Malamute....
 I started investigating my